 You’re probably reading this and thinking “Pumpkin salsa?!
-People just try to force pumpkin into anything this time of year.” and I feel you on that.
+People just force pumpkin into anything this time of year.” and I feel you on that.
 Some things just shouldn’t be but this salsa is NOT one of those things!
 It promise you that I am not Gretchen Weiners trying to make “fetch” happen.
 This salsa combines two Fall produce favorites: hatch chile pepper and pumpkin, with two other kinds of peppers for a four-flame-emoji mouth party.
 It’s lit, as the kids would say.

 I’m talking nose-and-possibly-eyes-running spice level, y’all.
 For.
 Real.
 I’m not a fan of mild salsa (what is even the point?) so if you are afraid of heat, this is not the salsa for you.
 Of course, you could modify this recipe to suit your tolerance.
 The pumpkin, garlic, and cilantro contribute great flavors so that this is not just a bowl of heat!
 The pumpkin also subdues the color a bit and, of course, adds a bit of orange.